nsidc/granule-metgen/README.md

         # Source the AWS profile (once) before running 'process'-- use 'default' or a named profile
         $ source scripts/env.sh default
         $ metgenc process --config example/modscg.ini

+* Validate JSON output

+        $ metgenc validate -c example/modscg.ini -t cnm

+  The package `check-jsonschema` is also installed by MetGenC and can be used to validate a single file:

+        $ check-jsonschema --schemafile <path to schema file> <path to CNM file>

 * Exit the Poetry shell: